Tax and Spend

 View table of contents

-"A timely, shrewd, and important book."—The New Yorker
+"Timely, shrewd, and important."—The New Yorker

 "Anyone wanting to grasp today's predicament should consult this incisive, disheartening, vivid, and informed road map to fiscal hell."—Journal of American History